British photographer David Hamilton dies in Paris: police source

-They've had the Rolling Stones.
-Now Cubans are about to hear tenor Placido Domingo sing live for the first time.

-PARIS British art photographer David Hamilton died in Paris on Friday at the age of 83 after committing suicide, a police source told Reuters.
+PARIS (Reuters) - British art photographer David Hamilton died in Paris on Friday at the age of 83 after committing suicide, a police source told Reuters.

 Hamilton, who was born in London but had lived much of his life in France, was found unresponsive in his Paris apartment by a neighbor who alerted emergency services, French radio station Europe 1 reported.